 When you arrive at your lessons, it’s usual practice for students to line up outside the classroom quietly before they enter.
 Never be afraid to wait until they are quiet or ask for some support from another teacher close by if they are being difficult – this establishes you are in control before you even enter the classroom and helps set the tone for the rest of the lesson.

 If a seating plan has been left by the usual class teacher, make sure you ask the pupils to sit in this order.
-If not, you can always ask them to sit boy-girl (if possible).
 I also try and leave one seat free at the front in case a pupil is disrupting the class and needs to be moved.

 The pupils will always know where the equipment needed for the class work can be found, so never be afraid to ask for their help.
 The teacher you are covering will have provided work that needs to be completed, but before you start I always recommend asking pupils to recap what they did in previous lessons to get them engaged.
 I like to write instructions clearly on the board so they can refer back to them and will also read out any relevant information to the pupils and ask for questions or discussions on the work at this time.